 After all the hard work, the sun gradually grew his team.
 He even has a few planets orbiting around him.
 Revenue grew by leaps and bounds with good people delegating jobs among themselves.

 The seasoned entrepreneur may even have a few businesses built around him.
 He has become a sun with a few solar systems encircling him, bringing multiple revenue streams for him.
-This is the ultimate level that a business owner could ever asked for in his journey.
+This is the ultimate level that a business owner could ever ask for in his journey.
 The hard work has paid off and he regains his freedom again.

 Bear in mind, not everyone will go through all the stages according to above.
 Some might skip all levels; going from asteroid straight to the sun like during the dot com era.
 But the view from the full journey is better.